 The out-of-department chairperson serves as an impartial representative of the academic standards of the university by maintaining the quality and integrity of the university oral examination.

 The out-of-department chairperson is both a quality controller and an umpire.
 As a quality controller, the chair's role is to actively participate in the assessment of the quality of the student and judge the intellectual merits of the candidate.
 The chair is also an umpire whose role is to act as a time-keeper and monitor of university rules and procedures.
+In order to maintain impartiality, the orals chair may not simultaneously serve on the student's dissertation reading committee.

 For the individual student, the outside examiner may serve as both an observer and, to some extent, a buffer in the rare case when candidates’ examinations are clouded by intellectual and even political factionalism in their own departments.